A plethora of things effect our personal finances and the development of our financial habits.

 The reason for these outcomes can largely be blamed on the impact of trauma on the developing brain, and it all has to do with stress.

 Prolonged stress, called toxic stress, changes the way the brain develops.
 Without getting too technical, toxic stress means that the brain, and the body, are constantly in a state of fight, flight, or freeze.
 This constant stress state means that stress hormones are higher throughout the body, resulting in increased inflammation and decreased immunity, leading to chronic disease.

-The changes in brain development, along with lack of treatment, often results in risk-taking behaviors and maladaptive means of coping with the trauma such as drug and alcohol abuse.
+The changes in brain development, along with lack of treatment, often result in risk-taking behaviors and maladaptive means of coping with the trauma such as drug and alcohol abuse.

 The Effects of Trauma on Personal Finance

 By now the effects of trauma on personal finance should be becoming clear.
 Not only might experiencing trauma inhibit a person’s ability to make money, it often leads to a plethora of habits and behaviors that negatively impact spending and money management.

 First, some of the outcomes named in the ACEs study related to personal finance include limited access to opportunities that would help one develop skills and make money, such as college.
 Additionally, people who’ve experienced trauma may struggle to hold a job, further inhibiting their ability to obtain a stable income.
 Long-term health issues further impede the ability to bring in income and increase the amount spent on healthcare.

 Compounding the issue, people who have experienced trauma typically exhibit a plethora of behaviors that negatively impact their finances.
 A big one is spending on maladaptive coping mechanisms like cigarettes, drugs, alcohol, food, and other wants.
 The same changes to the brain that impact decision-making may lead to impulse spending and trouble managing finances.
 Debt and disorganized finances is common for people who’ve experienced trauma.